dreadnode/cli/CLI.md

 ### `dreadnode agent push`

-Push a new version of the agent.
+Push a new version of the active agent

 **Usage**: